arcus/education_modules/bash_scripting_102/bash_scripting_102.md

 ## Organizing files

-While it would be great if all of your files came into being in the location you will want them in forever and with the naming conventions you want to keep forever, that simply isn't it works.
+While it would be great if all of your files came into being in the location you will want them in forever and with the naming conventions you want to keep forever, that simply isn't the way it works.
 Even if you put every file you create in the correct location and give it a perfectly formatted name, you will at some point have to interact with files that someone else created.

 Just because a file is in one location, doesn't mean it has to stay there forever, nor does it's name need to be permanent.
 In this section we will learn and practice moving files around, copying files, and renaming files.